KAB Director & Coordinator

 Lucie Touya was in charge of Visual Arts at Institut français, in Paris, working on the production of many major exhibitions, as the French Pavilion at the Venice Biennale or the Encounters of Bamako, the African Biennale of Photography in Mali.
 She worked at Centre Pompidou in 2005 for the exhibition Africa Remix, curated by Simon Njami.
 She has published an essay about Mami Wata, the African mermaid, a myth used by Congolese painters from the Independence to today.

-Jantien is the founder of @The HUB Kampala, a creative collaborative work space.
+Jantien is the co-founder and creative director of Design Hub Kampala, a creative collaborative work space.
 After completing her MSc in Management of Agricultural Knowledge and Social Change and working in the field of development for several years in Asia and Africa, she settled in Uganda.
 Always on the look for new challenges she started to focus on webdesign and web development and soon found a niece market in Uganda’s dynamic art industry, contributing to and collaborating with projects as Startjournal.org and the Bayimba Cultural Festival.
-She now works at as Art Education Coordinator at Afriart gallery and is board member of Kampala Arts Trust.
-Her motto is: “Do what you love doing” and she believes the Biennale will help more Ugandans to appreciate art.
+She also worked as Art Education Coordinator at Afriart gallery and is board member of Kampala Arts Trust.
+Jantien is in charge of the education programme, communication/social media strategy and website.

 Igor Devernay created Graphica in 2001, after graduating with a Master of global design at the ESDI Paris in 1997 and a MBA at University Paris 1 – Panthéon Sorbonne.
 Areas of expertise range from visual identity, publishing, scenography, and museography.